 Set Realistic KPIs

 In their eagerness to develop an ideal standard, many businesses create impossible KPIs.
 Make sure you don’t set too idealistic standards that are not feasible or impossibly unrealistic to achieve.
 Remember that your business goals match your process management strategies.
-It’s vital that these two work together to achieve success.
+These two must work together to achieve success.
 Your organizational system is usually broken down into achievable and measurable process goals.

 These goals act as a foundation for employee objectives and KPIs.
-KPIs help management understands the processes that are helping businesses achieve success.
+KPIs help management understand the processes that are helping businesses achieve success.

 Implement Organizational Level 8 Wastes Awareness

 Before you start restructuring your business process, it is essential to teach your teams to recognize eight wastes and identify opportunities that can help reduce waste.
 The eight organization-level wastes involve transportation, over-processing, overproduction, inventory, time management, human resource management, defects, and redundant human movements.
 Each of the wastes contributes to the overall efficiency of the teams and business.